MVMastwijk/XRD_Analysis/README.md

-# XRD_Analysis (not finalized)
+# XRD Powder Diffraction Pattern Analysis Program (Cubic Crystal Sytems)

-data file must be in the same folder as the program !note the program assumes a cubic crystal system
+the data file must be in the same folder as the program

 settings: